noah-art3mis/intersect/README.md

         -   https://datascience.stackexchange.com/questions/101862/cosine-similarity-between-sentence-embeddings-is-always-positive
         -   https://vaibhavgarg1982.medium.com/why-are-cosine-similarities-of-text-embeddings-almost-always-positive-6bd31eaee4d5
     -   much like llms, embeddings do averages. and so this is going to be generic. if you are trying to do something fancy, you might want to use this in a nonstandard way as well. such as using weird keywords in the search.
+    -   biggest issue time-wise is the free proxies. just buy good ones. also less of a security risk.
+    -   for a production-grade implementation of this we might want to take a look at https://github.com/AmenRa/retriv
+    -   Elastic search setup is a bit more involved so out of scope -

+bm25 is is an industry standard algorithm for search. bm25 itself is a variation on tfidf. this uses the lucene method as it is the default of the bm25s package.

+lexical search. sparse vectors semantic search. dense vectors.

 ## TODO

+-   for showcasing
+    -   [ ] add clustering viz
+    -   [ ] add NLP things (named entity recognition, topic modelling)
+    -   [ ] add evals (original x embedding x bm25 x rerank x mteb x llm)
+        -   [ ] bm25s
+        -   [ ] reranked
+        -   [ ] mteb local embedding
+        -   [ ] llm
 -   core functionality
     -   [ ] assemble etl
         -   [ ] get description
             -   [ ] add async to scraping
         -   [ ] get embedding
-    -   [ ] add evals (manual x embedding x llm x bm25)
 -   new features
-    - [ ] ui - drop indices and add col named rank
-    -   [ ] prepend other cols before embedding. check difference
     -   [ ] add 'x days ago' instead of datetime
-    -   [ ] add pdf uploading and ocr
+    -   [ ] add sponsor column by comparing to the ukvi excel spreadsheet
-    -   [ ] add support for local and open source embedding models. check MTEB. use something like `ollama`
+    -   [ ] prepend other cols before embedding
-    -   [ ] add alternatives for search such as BM25
-    -   [ ] add caching
-    -   [ ] add reranking
-    -   [ ] add clustering viz
-    -   [ ] add logging
     -   [ ] upgrade database to sqlite
-    -   [ ] add other features to make selection easier (sponsoring, etc)
     -   [ ] add reverse mode (employers ordering applicants by relevance)
         -   this would be bad for interdisciplinarians as they would not be ranked very highly.
-    -   [ ] try using LLMs for this and compare the result
-    -   [ ] add NLP things (named entity recognition, topic modelling)
-    -   [ ] add cost tracking
     -   [ ] add tracking the bluesky firehose for ai jobs
--   bugs
-    -   [ ] what happens to cities with spaces in the name? (`setup_url`)
-    -   [ ] what happens to keywords with special characters

 ## Job boards

 Some info on this [here](https://www.techradar.com/best/uk-job-sites) and [here](https://seemehired.com/blog/the-top-uk-job-boards-and-hiring-platforms-to-find-talent-in-2024/)

+Each one of these would need a bespoke scraping strategy.

 -   General
     -   [ ] CV-Library